 Negation of the negation.
 Undifferentiated unity (Ψ₀) → differentiation and individuation (Ψₖ, Ψᵢ) → reintegration into the universal field through death.
 It seems to return to the same starting point, yet it stands at a higher stage, enriched by experience and differentiation.
 The spiral structure Miura illustrated with the grain of seed is reproduced on a cosmic scale.

-In other words, dialectics starting from matter and cosmology starting from consciousness articulate the same form of the laws of motion.
-Is this a coincidence?
+In other words, dialectics starting from matter and cosmology starting from consciousness appear to share a structure that admits of being read as the same form of laws of motion.
+Is this coincidence — or is something at work that crosses the difference of starting points?

 “Doubling the World” and “Self-Reflection” — A Mirror Correspondence